For more information or to get a quote contact us today

 3. Weather

-Summer is the time of year when pilots like to enjoy the freedom of the skies with their small aircraft.
+Summer is when pilots like to enjoy the freedom of the skies with their small aircraft.
 The pilot need not worry about the snow and ice storms of winter.
 But summer brings the risk of thunderstorms, which are more likely to catch pilots off guard.
-Winter storms give more advance warnings because they take longer to develop and move more slowly.
-By contrast, thunderstorms form rapidly, move fast and grow quickly in size.
+Winter storms give more advance warnings because they take longer to develop and move slowly.
+By contrast, thunderstorms form rapidly, move fast, and grow quickly in size.

-According to the FAA, commercial flight delays peak during the summer months.
+According to the Federal Aviation Administration (FAA), commercial flight delays hit almost 5,200 across Newark, LaGuardia, and Kennedy airports in May 2022.
 The principal reason is the convective weather associated with thunderstorms.
 Flying in a thunderstorm is as dangerous as flying in a hurricane, except hurricanes take time to gather strength and move in from somewhere else.
 Thunderstorms often pop up locally.

 Thunderstorms present the worst dangers to aircraft, both large and small.
 However, small planes are the most vulnerable to their effects, which include the following.

-- Turbulence: In thunderstorms, warm air rises upward, cools, then moves down.
+In thunderstorms, warm air rises upward, cools, and moves down.
 The mixture of upward and downward air currents creates turbulence that can tear airplanes apart.
-Turbulence can occur in the clear air near the storm, not only the storm itself.
+Turbulence can occur in the clear air near the storm, not only in the storm itself.

 4. Wildlife Strikes